esciencecenter-digital-skills/2021-06-03-DCC-project-management/README.md

   - The driver zips the entire project, and emails it to partner *before the break*.
   - The partner unzips all and confirms the project is complete.
 - Ask for help when needed
-  - Raise your hand in the zoom breakout;
+  - Use the "Ask for help" button in your breakout room
+  - Note that raised hands and chat messages will not be seen outside the room!
   - A helper will join your breakout room.
 - Write down questions to discuss with the group
   - At the end of each workshop-element we will reconvene in a plenary session to discuss it.